DeckerMMIV/FarmSim_Mod_QuickCamera/README.md

 ## FS22 - Change-log

+1.0.2.0
+- (#37) Fix/Work-around for FS22_CabView completely overwriting the VehicleCamera.update() method, causing FS22_QuickCamera's prepended code to not be called.

+1.0.1.0
+- (#34, BETA) Added functionality for a one-button 'Change Direction' & 'Flip Camera'.

 1.0.0.0
 - Quick Camera for FS22 is now available on GIANTS Software's ModHub and via the in-game's 'downloadable content'.
 - Italian language updated, by Xno